"A truly unsung hero who takes your breath away"

 Young Robert's diagnosis catapulted Bob from the good life into a whole new world.
 Bob didn't like what he saw and found.
 The prognosis was not good, with seven out ten of all children being diagnosed with cancer dying.

 In 1974 treatment for young cancer sufferers was meagre.
 Shocked at the appalling lack of resources and facilities for the young patients and their families, Bob personally funded and pioneered the welfare of young cancer patients and their families during treatment.
-On his hospital visits to see young Robert, he saw the plight of other parents whose children had been struck by cancer.
+On his visits to Frenchay Hospital, Bristol to see young Robert, he saw the plight of other parents whose children had been struck by cancer.
 He noted their struggle trying to hold their families together - often sleeping on hospital ward floors whilst their child was undergoing treatment.
 Bob was in a position to offer an immediate answer to this problem.
 He still had some properties left in his business portfolio.
-He quickly provided and furnished one of them, free of charge, to create the very first UK 'Home-from-Home' - a place where families could be together whilst their child was receiving treatment in the local hospital.
+He quickly provided and furnished one of them, free of charge, to create the very first UK 'Home-from-Home' - a small lodge within the hospital grounds where families could be together whilst their child was receiving treatment in Frenchay.
+He called it CLIC Cottage.

-Driven by his vision to create a charity that would eventually change the world of the child with cancer, Bob laid down his builder's tools in 1976 and founded CLIC (Cancer and Leukaemia in Childhood) to serve the southwest of England.
+Driven by his vision to create a charity that would eventually change the world of the child with cancer, Bob laid down his builder's tools in 1976 and founded CLIC, to support children diagnosed with cancer in the southwest of England.

 Sadly, Bob's beloved son Robert died in 1977 aged 11 years.